 Anonymous (by request)

 Coming from a French family it was normal to have wines with meals.
 When I was old enough to grasp a bottle, I loved to carefully pour wine into glasses, especially when my aunts, uncles, and cousins visited.
 I was not very academic at school and I thought of giving the hospitality industry a try.
 I got a job as a waitress at a local restaurant which had a famous wine list.
 It was common for customers not to finish their wine and at the end of each day we had a mini tasting with the sommelier, cooks and waiters.
-It was not long before I got very interested in wine and I decided to become a sommelier myself.
+It was not long before I got very interested in wine and I wanted to Learn more about wine coolers and how to store wine, then I decided to become a sommelier myself.
 It was a hard apprenticeship in a man’s world but I ended up working for a Michelin star restaurant in London.
 The cooks and waiters there were tough and gave me a hard time.
 On one occasion a customer ordered an £800 bottle of Chateau Petrus but when he touched the bottle, he complained the bottle was too cold and should be ‘a chambré’.
 I tried to explain our wines were kept at strict temperatures but he was very rude and dismissed me with a wave of his hand.
 I was very upset and with tears in my eyes took the bottle into the kitchen and placed it in a very hot oven.
 The whole kitchen came to a stop thinking I had taken leave of my senses and would be fired.
 They all peered through the door when I took the now warm wine back to the customer and opened it.
 The customer tasted the wine and nodded his head in approval.
 When I went back to the kitchen, they all cheered and banged pots and pans.
 I had gained their respect!

 We started as young students at university when we drank Barzac and Spanish Sauternes.
 Our parents being very poor knew nothing about wine.
 We heard one woman in a restaurant asking for sugar to be put into wine to make it sweeter!
 Our introduction to Rioja was in a restaurant; a student’s favourite haunt, where most of the bottles were wrapped in raffia.
 Once, working as young and not-well-off teachers, we were introduced by a colleague to the delights of better-quality wines and also discovered the great pleasure of wines from our local Italian delicatessen.
 The best story was of us being at a restaurant whilst on holiday, where to reach the toilets it was up one step to the rear of the room.
 The girls now were so guttered they couldn’t negotiate the step.